Core Faculty — Ph.D., Stanford University

 Katherine Arens is a professor in the department, a member of the Program in Comparative Literature and of the Center for Women's and Gender Studies, also affiliated with the Center for European Studies and the Center for Russian and Eastern European Studies.

-Her major concentration is probably best described as intellectual history (Geistesgeschichte), wtih work both sides of a line separating traditional literary-historical studies (Enlightenment through Impressionism, and Austria through the twentieth century) and more theoretical and philosophical work (German Idealism, philosophy of language, literary and cultural theory, Lacanian theory and identity politics, WGS theory, and the history and theory of the humanities).
+Her major concentration is best described as intellectual history (Geistesgeschichte), with workon both sides of a line separating traditional literary-historical studies (Enlightenment through Impressionism, and Austria through the twentieth century) and more theoretical and philosophical work (German Idealism, philosophy of language, history and philosophy of science, literary and cultural theory, Lacanian theory and identity politics, WGS theory, and the history and theory of the humanities).
+Her research designs are transcultural and comparative, aimed at calling into question nationalist paradigms for understanding hegemonic cultures of Europe and the United States.

-This combination of theory and cultural studies has also led her to do work on reading theory and applied linguistics, modeling how culture, identity, and the politics of cultural identity can be researched and taught.
-Thus she has developed many interdisciplinary courses on both the undergraduate and graduate levels, particularly those bringing literary theory and the disciplines together, on topics ranging from contemporary theory, feminism, Freud, and Lacan back to Kant and Hegel, and particularly graduate theory core courses for all three of my departments (for titles and class materials, click on the class website link above).
+This combination of theory, philosophy, and cultural studies has also led her to do work on reading theory and applied linguistics, modeling how culture, identity, and the politics of cultural identity can be researched and taught.
+Thus she has developed many interdisciplinary courses on both the undergraduate and graduate levels, particularly those bringing literary theory and the disciplines together, on topics ranging from European and Northern European cultures, the Vienna Circle, 1968, exhibitions, contemporary theory, feminism, Freud, and Lacan, back to Kant and Hegel, and particularly graduate theory core courses for all three of my departments (for titles and class materials, click on the class website link above).

 WORK IN PROGRESS